Acellera/acegen-open/tutorials/adding_custom_model.md

 Now we will define a custom model using the transformers library from HuggingFace.
 We will use the GPT-2 model as an example.
 The model will be a `torch.nn.Module`, and will provide different outputs depending on the phase (training or inference), defined by its `train_mode` attribute.

+From all the tensors in the environment TensorDicts, the model will only use the `sequence` and `sequence_mask` tensors, so these will be the inputs of the forward method.
+As explained in the [AceGen environment tutorial](understanding_the_smiles_environment.md)., the `sequence` tensor is a tensor of shape (batch_size, sequence_length) that contains all the tokens generated so fat for the current SMILES.
+The `sequence_mask` tensor is a boolean tensor also  of shape (batch_size, sequence_length) that indicates as True the tokens that are part of the SMILES and as False the current and future tokens.
+In other words, masks the future.
+Therefore during inference the model will only return the prediction for the current token and during training it will return the prediction for all the tokens.

 ```python
 import torch